NINDS CDE Notice of Copyright

 |Short Description of Instrument||

-Scoring: Score for the Timed 25-foot Walk (T25-FW) is the average of the two completed trials.
-This score can be used individually or used as part of the MSOAC Battery composite score.
+Scoring: The score for the T25-FWis the average of the two completed trials.
+This score can be used individually or used as part of the MSFC composite score.
 The T25-FW can also be scored to assess walking speed by dividing 25 by time, which yield feet per second.
 If at the upper end of the disability spectrum, this may be the preferred method.

 Motl RW, Cohen JA, Benedict R, Phillips G, LaRocca N, Hudson LD, Rudick R; Multiple Sclerosis Outcome Assessments Consortium.
 Validity of the timed 25-foot walk as an ambulatory performance outcome measure for multiple sclerosis.
 Mult Scler.
 2017 Apr;23(5):704-710.